dvera/riskreport/biomarker/nefl.md

 ## NEFL

-Neurofilament Light Chain is a protein in nerve cells.
+Neurofilament light chain is a protein in nerve cells.
 It is a marker for nerve damage or neurodegenerative disease.

 <div style="display: flex; flex-direction: column; gap: 10px;">